Rhode Island law prohibits a driver from possessing an alcoholic beverage in a vehicle if:

 Unlike the open container rules of most states—which apply to drivers and passengers—Rhode Island's open container restrictions apply only to the driver of the vehicle.

 Certain vehicles.
 Rhode Island's open container law isn't applicable to drivers of certain types of vehicles.
 This includes statutorily authorized limousines and buses as long as the unsealed beverage is not in the possession of the driver.
-So, passengers over 21 years old are permitted to possess and consume alcohol inside of these vehicles.
+So, passengers over 21 years old are permitted to possess and consume alcohol inside these vehicles.

 Areas of the vehicle.
 Rhode Island's open container laws are intended to apply to the passenger areas of the vehicle.
 The open container restrictions aren't applicable to items in the trunk of the car.